 For 16 hours a week, students participate in an internship at a church, government, medical, or educational agencies, and then discuss these rich experiences at a weekly seminar.
 Internships allow students to integrate their Christian values in service to others in religious, governmental and educational institutions.
 For the three weeks of the program, students journey to the foothills of the Himalayas in Northern Thailand, where they live in Karen and Lahu tribal villages.
 By interacting with village leaders and families, students examine the growing effects of globalization and the dominant Thai culture on these indigenous communities.

-core credit can be fulfilled by this semester program when students participate in the pre- and post-departure New Perspectives course.
-Lab fees apply as of Fall 2013.
-Visit the GEO for details or go to the GEO Global Understanding webpage
+Global Understanding core credit can be fulfilled by this semester program when students participate in COR210 pre-departure and COR211 upon re-entry.
+Lab fees apply.

 You will be charged the basic term expenses as indicated in the academic catalog, and you may apply your internal scholarships to the cost of the program.
 Please consult with Student Financial Services to review your situation.
+Program Costs include:

 Students wishing to study abroad must first submit an online seat application and have an interview with the Global Education Office.

 SPRING SEMESTER: Online seat applications must be submitted and interviews completed by September 30.
 You will be notified within 5 days of the deadline regarding the decision on your seat application.